haraka/haraka.github.io/manual/plugins/bounce.md

 Valid bounces have a single recipient.
 Assure that the message really is a bounce by enforcing bounces to be addressed to a single recipient.

+This check is skipped for relays or hosts with a private IP, this is because Microsoft Exchange distribution lists will send messages to list members with a null return-path when the 'Do not send delivery reports' option is enabled (yes, really...).

 ### empty\_return\_path